The Best Chef Two Knives 2025: All 206 Restaurants

 Bonnieux, France

 Set on a country road outside Bonnieux in the Luberon, Le Mas Les Eydins carries Christophe Bacquié's name and a 92-point La Liste score for 2026, placing it among the Provence region's most closely watched fine dining addresses.
 The property operates as a mas-hotel restaurant, where Bacquié's French cuisine meets the agricultural character of the Vaucluse plateau.
-Les Grandes Tables du Monde membership signals a peer set that extends well beyond regional recognition.
+Les Grandes Tables du Monde membership signals a comparable set that extends well beyond regional recognition.

 Gdańsk, Poland